About The Governors

 - deal with serious matters of complaints and issues of capability and disciplinary nature

-For more details please select from the menu below and/or contact us through our Clerk to the Governing Board, Ms Caron Reeves, firstname.lastname@example.org
+For more details please review the sections below and/or contact us through our Clerk to the Governing Board, Mrs Hilary Dipper, firstname.lastname@example.org.

 List Of Governors